Vimthusiast/tempest/README.md

 to write `NOT NULL`.
 The result is that your schema lies - a column typed `INT` might actually be empty, and your application has to defensively handle that everywhere.

-**Adding a column is a footgun.** In SQL, `ALTER TABLE users ADD COLUMN bio TEXT NOT NULL` fails on existing rows because it can't produce a value retroactively.
-The workaround - a `DEFAULT ''` - fills your database with empty strings that mean "unknown."
-That's not a default, it's a lie dressed up as one.

 **Migrations are managed outside the database.** SQL has no built-in concept of schema history.
-Tools like Flyway, Alembic, and Rails migrations exist entirely because SQL can't track its own evolution.
+Tools like Flyway, Alembic, SQLx, and Rails migrations exist entirely because SQL can't track its own evolution.
 Your schema and your migration scripts are two separate sources of truth that can quietly drift apart.